1. Can I apply to the EXCEL program once I am at UCF?

 6. How do I take the Math Placement Test (MPT) and why do I have to take the MPT prior to May 1?

 According to the UCF MPT website, all incoming freshmen must complete the MPT, including those who have already received accelerated credit (AP/IB/dual enrollment).
 UCF strongly recommends to students to complete the MPT prior to attending Orientation so that students are not delayed in registering for their math course.
-However, the deadline for the EXCEL application is May 1st.
-Therefore, any student applying and wishing to be accepted to EXCEL must have an MPT score in the UCF system by May 1st to be considered for the program.
+However, the deadline to apply to EXCEL for summer/fall first time in college students is May 1st.
+Therefore, any first time in college student applying and wishing to be accepted to EXCEL must have an MPT score in the UCF system by May 1st to be considered for the program.

 In order for a student to take the MPT, they must submit their enrollment deposit.
 Please visit https://utc.sdes.ucf.edu/math/incoming for directions on accessing/taking the MPT.

 Note: Transfer students can apply for each term with deadlines of May 1st (summer), July 1st (fall), and December 1st (spring) and their math transfer credit will be used for math eligibility.

 7. How do I submit my enrollment deposit?